Antonio Avila-Uribe

 More than 400 Low Emission Zones (LEZ) have been adopted in Europe.
 While LEZ impose restrictions on vehicle use and are sometimes criticised for “hurting the economy”, recent literature suggests LEZ could improve economic performance through their proven reduction of air pollution.

-I find that the application of Low Emission Zones permanently reduced local GDP by 4.5% on average (≈790€ billion per year for the subset of cities studied).
+Although there seem to be positive effects between announcement and application, I find that the Low Emission Zones permanently reduced local GDP by 4.1% on average (≈6.8€ billion per year for the subset of cities studied) in the post-application period.
 The driving factor of the negative effect I find is a reduction in productivity and employment.

 LEZ slightly changed the structure of the local economy away from industry (decreased from 25% to 23.5% of GVA) and towards public services (increased from 24% to 14.8% of GVA) and local commerce and personal services (increased from 20% to 20.7% of GVA).
 These results suggest that the restrictions from LEZ, and the substantial capital losses they generate to sectors that rely on high-polluting vehicles, might produce large and previously unaccounted costs (and changes) to the local economy.